shy-neon/Favman/README.md

 ### Restore default icons

 This option allows you to delete any change you've done on icons.
 To do this, go to *Edit* > *Reset default icons* or use the keyboard shortcut ⌘⌥D .
 The whole `Touch Icons Cache` folder will be deleted, and recreated as soon as Safari is opened.
 Safari will reload all the icons from scratch.
 This option *might* fix missing icons.
+The Touch Icons folder wil be automatically unlocked.

-### Icons suggestions
+### Where to find icons suggestions

 You can download icons for free in many sites, these are the one I often use: